cncf/tag-security/assessments/projects/volcano/self-assessment.md

 ## Overview

-Volcano is a cloud native system for high-performance workloads, which has been accepted by Cloud Native Computing Foundation (CNCF) as its first and only official container batch scheduling project.
-Volcano supports popular computing frameworks such as Spark, TensorFlow, PyTorch, Flink, Argo, MindSpore, and PaddlePaddle.
-Volcano also supports scheduling of computing resources on different architectures such as x86, Arm, and Kunpeng.
+[Volcano](https://volcano.sh/en/docs/#what-is-volcano) is a cloud native system for high-performance workloads, which has been accepted by Cloud Native Computing Foundation (CNCF) as its first and only official container batch scheduling project.
+Volcano supports popular computing frameworks such as [Spark](https://spark.apache.org/), [TensorFlow](https://www.tensorflow.org/), [PyTorch](https://pytorch.org/), [Flink](https://flink.apache.org/), [Argo](https://argoproj.github.io/), [MindSpore](https://www.mindspore.cn/en/), [Kubeflow](https://www.kubeflow.org/), [PaddlePaddle](https://www.paddlepaddle.org.cn/), and [more](https://volcano.sh/en/docs/#ecosystem).
+Volcano also supports the scheduling of computing resources on different architectures such as x86, Arm, and Kunpeng.

 ### Background